R3Conclave/conclave-core-sdk/docs/docs/azure.md

     Azure does not guarantee access to the same machine on reboot.
 On reboot, you might lose encrypted secrets for a particular enclave.
     To prevent loss of data, consider using the [Key Derivation Service](kds-detail.html) (KDS).

-## Attestation

-Microsoft Azure provides ready-made VMs that support the latest attestation protocols.
-Follow the instructions below to set up such a VM.

 ## Machine setup